ScienceLogic/is_syncpack_cookiecutter/README.md

 1. Input your PF Password (default: isadmin)

 SyncPack should now be available to install on your PowerFlow system.

+### Pre-Commit: Initialize
+Initializes the pre-commit workflow.
+Run this after you have added a git repository to your workspace.

+Usage:
+1. Open the Command Pallet
+1. Run `Tasks: Run Task`
+1. Choose `Pre-Commit: Initialize`

+Pre-Commit should now be ready to use.

+### Pre-Commit: Run All Files
+Manually run all Pre-Commit checks.

+Usage:
+1. Open the Command Pallet
+1. Run `Tasks: Run Task`
+1. Choose `Pre-Commit: Run All Files`

+### Pre-Commit: auto-update
+Check pre-commit tasts for workflow updates and update them if needed.

+Usage:
+1. Open the Command Pallet
+1. Run `Tasks: Run Task`
+1. Choose `Pre-Commit: auto-update`

 Settings
 --------